Meme1079/PsychWiki/PsychWiki_Source/Lua Coding Docs/String Patterns.md

 # Matching Patterns
 Matching Patterns are patterns used to match character combinations to get the specific output.
 This is used for searching, matching, verifying the text data and replacing characters in `strings`.
-Some String Methods support Matching Patterns that allow you to pass Matching Patterns as its arguements.
+Some String Methods support Matching Patterns that allow you to pass Matching Patterns as its arguments.

-This is an replacement for Regular Expressions (RegEx) becuase the primary cause of this is size.
+This is an replacement for Regular Expressions (RegEx) because the primary cause of this is size.
 More than 4,000 lines of code are typically required for a RegEx implementation.
 This exceeds the combined size of all Lua standard libraries.
 In contrast, Lua's pattern matching implementation comprises fewer than 500 lines.

 ## Special Sequences
 Special Sequence are characters used to represent a group of specific characters that can be used by the pattern to match the desired character.
 For example, the character class `%p` matches any punctuation characters so we can use this for.
 To manipulate the punctuation characters to whatever we want.